 The municipality is implementing a new general valuation roll with effect from 1 July 2025, the valuation date determined in accordance with the prescripts of the Municipal Property Rates Act (MPRA) is 1 July 2024.
-Owners have been notified of the new valuations, and the objection period has lapsed and the objections are currently under consideration by the municipal valuer.
+Owners have been notified of the new valuations and the objection period is currently open to all ratepayers.

-The municipality, in accordance with the MPRA performed a revenue neutrality action to mitigate the effect of the increased valuations on the amount of rates payable by customers.
+The municipality will, in accordance with the MPRA perform a revenue neutrality action to mitigate the effect of the increased valuations on the amount of rates payable by customers.
 This principle will ensure that ratepayers are not overburdened by the tariff applied to the new valuations and will ensure only a moderate increase in the assessment rates revenue basket for the 2025/2026 financial year and beyond.

-The municipality needed to make provision for objections and appeals to the valuations and had no alternative but to build in a safeguard/buffer in the tariff to ensure that revenue growth is secured and that the financial viability and sustainability of the municipality is not compromised through the implementation of the valuation roll.
+The municipality needs to make provision for objections and appeals to the valuations and will therefore have no alternative but to build in a safeguard/buffer in the tariff to ensure that revenue growth is secured, and the financial viability and sustainability of the municipality is not compromised through the implementation of the valuation roll.